wlswotmd/gef/README.md

 * Connect to the gdb stub of Intel Pin (via localhost:1234)
 * Connect to the gdb stub of Intel SDE (via localhost:1234)
 * Connect to the gdb stub of KGDB (over serial. currently, only gdb 12.x~ is supported)
+* Connect to the gdb stub of qiling framework (via localhost:9999)

 ### Qemu-system cooperation
 * It works with any version qemu-system, but qemu-6.x or higher is recommended.